 Some examples of these documents are:

-One of the simplest methods to archive papers is to use a filing cabinet, which can hold many papers without taking up too much space.
-Having a physical filing method allows you to easily separate your papers into different categories such as home, car, school, tax documents, etc.
+One of the simplest methods to archive papers is to use a paper filing cabinet, which can hold many papers without taking up too much space.
+Their physical filing method allows you to easily separate your papers into different categories such as home, car, school, tax documents, etc.

 However, physically filing papers away can be tedious work.
-So another option is to opt for a digital filing system, which is not only more convenient but it also has the added advantage of being accessible from any device and from anywhere.
+So you can opt for a digital filing system for more convenience.

 Step 3.
 Properly recycle papers you don’t want.